publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396a.md

 >     “(A) Except as provided in subparagraph (B), the amendments made by paragraph (1) \[amending this section\] shall take effect one hundred and eighty days after the date of the enactment of this Act \[Nov.
 1, 1978\].

->     “(B) In the case of a State plan for medical assistance under title XIX of the Social Security Act \[this subchapter\] which the Secretary determines requires State legislation in order for the plan to meet the requirement added by the amendments made by paragraph (1), such amendments shall not apply with respect to such State plan before ninety days after the close of the first regular session of the State legislature that begins after the date of the enactment of this Act.”
+>     “(B) In the case of a State plan for medical assistance under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] which the Secretary determines requires State legislation in order for the plan to meet the requirement added by the amendments made by paragraph (1), such amendments shall not apply with respect to such State plan before ninety days after the close of the first regular session of the State legislature that begins after the date of the enactment of this Act.”

  __Effective Date of 1977 Amendment__